Fixed protection

 Benefit accrual

-What this actually means depends on the type of scheme involved.
+What 'benefit accrual' actually means depends on the type of scheme involved.

 - Defined contribution (DC) schemes - this normally means no contributions can be paid.